ThatQuiz Test Library Take this test now

 • 1.
 What is the most basic characteristic that distinguishes spiders from insects?

-A) Spiders have eight legs, insects have six.
+A) Spiders have antennae, insects do not.

 B) Spiders have exoskeletons, insects do not.